bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 * The browser contains generic and positive-selection ranked-column panels generated from the C++ report rows.
 Selecting a row highlights its complete template column and opens the representative character's tooltip.
-* `bp-analyze` runs the C++ summarizer and supplies the partition alphabet and summary to each applicable tip-alignment view.
-The `character-properties`, `alignment-draw`, and `bp-analyze` manuals describe the resulting workflow.
+* `bp-summarize` runs the C++ summarizer and supplies the partition alphabet and summary to each applicable tip-alignment view.
+The `character-properties`, `alignment-draw`, and `bp-summarize` manuals describe the resulting workflow.

 Conditional property summaries and producer-supplied property metadata remain separate future